Beauty and Sadness (novel): Keiko Sakami

-Keiko is Otoko's younger female lover and protegé.
+Keiko is Otoko's younger female lover and protégée.
 She is known in the plot to be extremely attached to her lover, whom she refers to as sensē (teacher), to the extent of wanting to take revenge on behalf of her.
 In the novel, she sought out to seduce both Oki and his son, Taichiro.
 However, as the story progressed, her lover, in addition to the readers, do not have clear knowledge of the true motives behind her actions; both wondered what the motives behind her actions towards Oki were.
 The matter was made controversial by some critics when taken into account that Keiko had never explicitly defined her sexuality, with the only indication of her being lesbian was her hate for men.

 Keiko is criticised as being the only manipulative character in this story that can take control of the story's flow.
 Unlike other characters, she is able to make others act and think the way she wants them think in order to exact her revenge.
 In addition to a manipulative persona, her disrespect for those older than her is also noticed by readers from the often subtle depictions throughout the novel through her interactions with her own lover, in which she picks up a rude method of speech when speaking to the older woman.